Bed Bug Identification Guide

 Bed bugs are insects and create a common pest problem.
 They live and travel across the United States with ease.
 Bed bugs are exceptional hitchhikers and move from place to place on people, furniture, luggage, clothing, electronics, and more.
 Bed bugs require a diet that only consists of blood, with human blood being their favorite food source.
 These pests received their name because they like to live around sleeping areas and feed on human blood at night, usually right before dawn.

-Bed bugs are oval and flattened from top to bottom.
+ed bugs are oval and flattened from top to bottom.
 Adult bed bugs grow to about a quarter of an inch in length and are reddish-brown.
 Bed bugs are wingless and cannot jump.
 To feed, they use a specialized elongated mouthpart called a proboscis.
-Bed bugs grow by molting or shedding their skins.
-Finding piles of shed skins under mattresses or on the floor is one of the signs of an infestation.
+Bed bugs grow by molting or shedding their skins. there are a few ways to tell if your home has a bed bug problem, finding piles of shed skins under mattresses or on the floor is one of the signs of an infestation.

 Are bed bugs dangerous?